PaulioRandall/p21/README.md

 3. Path segments must adhere to: `^[$@a-zA-Z_][$@a-zA-Z0-9_\-]*$`.
 This list may be extended in future to include **almost** any string character.
 4. Nodes with the same name are in order of appearance within the file.
 5. Yes, it will parse block comments in CSS nodes too.
-6. "Don't have a cow, Man!" - Bart Simpson
+6. "Don't have a cow, Man!"

 ## Options

 Defaults noted as field values.

 For information on glob and glob options see [NPM _glob_ package](https://www.npmjs.com/package/glob) ([Github](https://github.com/isaacs/node-glob)).
-I should hide this library behind the API, as an implementation detail, but CBA for the time being.
+I should hide this library behind the API, but CBA at least for the first version.

 ```js
 import p23 from 'p23'